jackofall1232/adambox/readme.txt

 ### What AdamBox Does

-- Renders a lightweight chat box via shortcode
+- Renders a lightweight chat interface via shortcode
+- Provides shared, per-page conversation visibility
-- Observes recent messages (session-based only)
+- Displays recent messages to participants for clarity
+- Applies rate limiting to prevent spam or flooding
+- Uses ephemeral display names for conversation clarity
-- Intervenes when moderation is needed
+- Intervenes only when moderation is needed
-- Optionally summarizes or guides conversations based on admin settings
 - Uses WordPress REST API and vanilla JavaScript only

 ### What AdamBox Does *Not* Do

 - No long-term memory
 - No learning from conversations
-- No user profiling or identity tracking
+- No user profiling or real identity tracking
 - No chat transcripts saved to the database
+- No analytics or third-party scripts
 - No feature gating in the free version

 AdamBox is built for site owners who want **responsible AI oversight** without sacrificing privacy or control.